Latimer Square: Park Tower

 One of Christchurch's few tall apartment buildings, it was on the Christchurch City Council's "Dirty 30" list of buildings holding up the central city rebuild.
 Repair work is complete in October 2020.

 Radio Network House

 Radio Network House was imploded after suffering damage in the Canterbury earthquakes.
-The 14-storey building was demolished by 60kg of explosives.
+The 14-storey building was demolished by 60 kg of explosives.
 This was the first ever example of a controlled implosion of a building in New Zealand.

 Rydges Latimer Hotel

 The Latimer Lodge was one of the first hotels to be redeveloped after the Canterbury earthquakes costing an estimated $25 million dollars.
 The foundations designed to withstand future earthquakes took about 14 weeks to complete and required about 900 cubic metres of concrete The Latimer Lodge rebranded as a Rydge's Hotel.
 It has an estimated 138 rooms.